anwarhermuche/Dogecoin-Price-Prediction/README.md

 ## 🔍 About this project

-The aim of this project is to predict the dogecoin's close price in the future in order to make good decisions at the stock market.
+The aim of this project is to predict the dogecoin's close price in order to make good decisions at the stock market.

 You can download the dataset at Finance Yahoo's page, searching for "Dogecoin", clicking at "Historical Data" and then download.
 Or just <a href="https://finance.yahoo.com/quote/DOGE-USD/history?p=DOGE-USD" target="_blank">click here</a>